×

 Scheduled Maintenance Is More Efficient

-Inspecting a property and then conducting all repairs in one go is quicker, cheaper and easier to manage than fixing multiple ad-hoc problems as they occur.
+Inspecting a property and then conducting all repairs in one go is quicker, more cost-effective

 You can book tradespeople to be available for scheduled maintenance and ask for a bulk discount.